-Like many of our customers, at Dropbox we're actively preparing for the GDPR.
+Like many of our customers, at Dropbox, we prepared for the GDPR.

 At Dropbox, trust is the foundation of our relationship with millions of people and businesses around the world.
 Respect for privacy and security was built into our business from the beginning.
 As we've grown, our focus on handling and protecting the data our customers entrust to us has remained a top priority.

-Our Legal, Trust, and Security teams have carefully scrutinized the GDPR, and we're taking the necessary steps to identify where we need to comply and where any changes need to be made.
-We're on the way to full compliance before May 2018, and are committed to helping our customers prepare for their obligations.
+Our Legal, Trust and Security teams have carefully scrutinised the GDPR, and have taken the necessary steps to identify where we need to comply and where any changes need to be made.
+Dropbox takes the GDPR very seriously, and we are committed to ensuring our compliance.

 Read more about “Dropbox’s GDPR Compliance Journey” here.

 We see data protection as integral to our work, and as we’ve grown, the way we handle and protect the data our customers entrust to us has remained a priority.